 Chondrocyte response to mechanical stimulation contributes to the maintenance of articular cartilage homeostasis.
 Articular chondrocyte metabolism is modulated by direct effects of shear forces that act on the cell through mechanotransduction processes.
 (Lane Smith 2000)

-The cartilage of an immobilized joints undergo atrophy when subjected to reduced loading.
+The cartilage of immobilized joints undergo atrophy when subjected to reduced loading.
 Cartilage thickness is only partially restored with exercise.
 (Gahunia 2012)

-Joint loading on cartilage results in an anabolic effects which are least partially, mediated by alterations in the synovial fluid.
+Joint loading on cartilage results in anabolic effects which are least partially, mediated by alterations in the synovial fluid.
 The composition of the synovial fluid reflects the combined extracellular pathways of all articular tissues.
 (Van den Hoogen 1998)

 Regular exercise alters synovial fluid in such a way that it has a favorable effect on cartilage proteoglycans content, one of the main matrix components and of importance to the physical properties of cartilage.
 It does this by enhancing the proteoglycans synthesis and reducing the proteoglycans breakdown.
-Many possible candidates, including IGF-I and IGF-II, could potentially contribute in the loading effect.
+Many possible candidates, including IGF-I and IGF-II, could potentially contribute to the loading effect.
 (Van den Hoogen 1998)